Keto Diet 101: Cut Fat Fast!

 Decreased Insulin Sensitivity

 Most people on a ketogenic diet tend to eat a disproportionately large amount of fat (especially saturated fat).
 Chronic, exorbitant saturated fat intake may induce insulin resistance and other metabolic maladies.
-So going overboard on saturated fat intake is certainly no what we want even if on a carbohydrate-restricted eating regimen.
+So going overboard on your saturated fat intake is certainly not what you want even if on a carbohydrate-restricted eating regimen.

-As you can see, the drawbacks of a ketogenic diet are somewhat limited and tend to be rather simple to workaround or solve directly.
+As you can see, the drawbacks of a ketogenic diet are somewhat minimal and easy to resolve.

-If you find yourself extremely uncomfortable because of being on a SKD, then it is possible that you will perform better on a CKD or TKD.
+If you find yourself extremely uncomfortable on a SKD, then it is possible you will perform better on a CKD or TKD.
 Remember to listen to your body and adjust as necessary.

-There you have it, ketogenic dieting 101 is wrapped up and hopefully you now have a better grasp of what exactly this type of diet entails and how to setup your very own ketogenic diet plan.
+There you have it, ketogenic dieting 101 is complete!
+You now have a better grasp of what exactly this type of diet entails and how to set up your very own ketogenic diet plan.

 Give it a shot and see if you propel your fat loss efforts.
 Be sure to leave comments below if you have any feedback or questions!